chrismo/hubot-poker/README.md

 ### Notes

-0 acts as an Ace, can be low or high in a straight, but no wrapping.
+0 no longer acts as an Ace, high or low.
+It's simply low.

 <hr>